Autostrada A6 (Italy): The highway today

 Since 2001, the A6, known as "La Verdemare", has safety regulations similar to main Italian roadways.
 The system develops through landscapes and open territories, such as the border between Piedmont and Liguria, most notably the Savona – Altare Apennine stretch.
 The A6 also passes the Colle di Cadibona at 435m, a watershed between the Ligurian Apennines and the Po Valley in 14 km with an uninterrupted route of tunnels and viaducts and, exclusive to Italy, a helical curve in the south roadway.

 The A6 is also connected to the new Autostrada A33 Asti – Cuneo.
 The Asti East tollgate of the A21 Torino – Piacenza – Brescia will take you through Alba to the tollgate of the A6.

 The concessionary company is Autostrada dei Fiori, which is controlled by SIAS (Gavio group).

 The entire route coincides with the European road E717 and, at the junction for Fossano, branches off to a link that leads to the SS28.

-Electronic speed control

-In two sections of each roadway, the average speed is monitored by the Tutor system, implemented between the Carmagnola and Marene stations (both roadways), near Priero (north roadway only), and Quiliano (south roadway only).
-The effectiveness of the system in the Carmagnola – Marene section is considered limited due to the presence of the Rio Coloré Service Area in the section.